-The elaws Advisors (Employment Laws Assistance for Workers and Small Businesses) are Web-based, interactive tools that help individuals understand Federal employment laws.
-Each elaws Advisor mimics the interaction an individual would have with a DOL employment law expert by asking the appropriate questions and then providing answers based on the individuals responses.
-The newest elaws Advisor, the FirstStep Employment Law Advisor, helps employers simply and quickly determine which of the major employment laws administered by DOL apply to their business or organization and provides easy-to-access information about how to comply with each law's requirements. www.dol.gov/elaws
+elaws Advisors.
+The elaws Advisors (Employment Laws Assistance for Workers and Small Businesses) are interactive e-tools that provide information on DOL's Federal employment laws.
+Available at www.dol.gov/elaws, each elaws Advisor mimics the interaction an individual would have with a DOL employment law expert by generating answers based on the user's responses to a set of questions.
+The FirstStep Employment Law Advisor-one of the newest elaws Advisors-helps employers simply and quickly determine which of DOL's major employment laws apply to their business or organization and provides easy-to-access information about how to comply with each law's requirements.